Chess.com encourages players to be kind and show good sportsmanship. Our Sportsmanship policy expects that players will not...

 Do not Abort games to find preferred opponents: Restrict your challenges and/or filter the Seek graph instead!

 Don't just hit Start Game and hope for the best!
-If you are not willing to play anybody, click on the settings gear in live chess, then select 'play' from the menu that opens.
+If you are not willing to play just anybody, go to your Live Chess settings, and look for your incoming and outgoing ranges:

 Here you can configure your challenge to get a game you will really want to play.

-2. By using "+" & "-" to define a range that's relative to your own current rating for the relevant game type.
-In the image above, the player is seeking opponents whose rating is not more than 200 points lower, or 400 points higher, than her own current rating.
-If she were rated 1400 in Blitz, her Blitz challenges would seek opponents from 120-1800.
-(This is perhaps the smarter way to configure the Min/Max fields, because you can "set it and forget it.")
+Use the drop-down menus to choose a range that's relative to your own current rating for the relevant game type.
+In the image above, the player is seeking opponents whose rating is not more than 150 points lower, or 150 points higher, than her own current rating.
+If she were rated 1400 in Blitz, her Blitz challenges would seek opponents from 1250-1550.

 And if you're willing to play unrated games, you can even pick the color you want to play.